Palacký Bridge

 Palackého most

-Palacký Bridge is the third oldest preserved stone bridge over the Vltava River in Prague, built between 1876 and 1878 to connect the city with the industrial district of Smíchov.
-It is known for its seven arches and historical significance in the city's transport network.
+Palacký Bridge is Prague's third oldest preserved stone bridge over the Vltava River, built between 1876 and 1878 to connect the rapidly developing industrial district of Smíchov with the New Town.

 📜 Prague's third oldest preserved stone bridge over the Vltava River.

-🌉 A historical landmark connecting the city with Smíchov, known for its seven arches.
+🌉 A historical landmark connecting the city with Smíchov, known for its seven arches and unique construction.

 Why Go

-🏛️ Admire the historic architecture and seven stone arches
+🏛️ Admire historic architecture and seven stone arches

-💡 Learn about its significance as the first bridge in Prague with a horse-drawn tram line
+💡 Learn about its significance as Prague's first bridge with a horse-drawn tram line

 🆓 Enjoy a free historical sight